bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-get-list.md

-# Get the list of custom blocks landing.repo.getList
+# Get a list of custom blocks landing.repo.getList

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}